MinecraftForge/Documentation/docs/gui/menus.md

 Minecraft supports two forms of data synchronization by default: `ItemStack`s via `Slot`s and integers via `DataSlot`s. `Slot`s and `DataSlot`s are views which hold references to data storages that can be be modified by the player in a screen, assuming the action is valid.
 These can be added to a menu within the constructor through `#addSlot` and `#addDataSlot`.

 !!! note
-    Since `Container`s used by `Slot`s are deprecated by Forge in favor of using the [`IItemHandler` capability][cap], the rest of the explanation will revolve around using `SlotItemHandler`: the capability variant.
+    Since `Container`s used by `Slot`s are deprecated by Forge in favor of using the [`IItemHandler` capability][cap], the rest of the explanation will revolve around using the capability variant: `SlotItemHandler`.

 A `SlotItemHandler` contains four parameters: the `IItemHandler` representing the inventory the stacks are within, the index of the stack this slot is specifically representing, and the x and y position of where the top-left position of the slot will render on the screen relative to `AbstractContainerScreen#leftPos` and `#topPos`.
 The client menu constructor should always supply an empty instance of an inventory of the same size.

 In most cases, any slots the menu contains is first added, followed by the player's inventory, and finally concluded with the player's hotbar.
 To access any individual `Slot` from the menu, the index must be calculated based upon the order of which slots were added.

-A `DataSlot` is an abstract class which should implement a getter and setter to reference the data stored in the data storage object.The client menu constructor should always supply a new instance via `DataSlot#standalone`.
+A `DataSlot` is an abstract class which should implement a getter and setter to reference the data stored in the data storage object.
+The client menu constructor should always supply a new instance via `DataSlot#standalone`.

 These, along with slots, should be recreated every time a new menu is initialized.

 !!! warning
-    Although a `DataSlot` may hold enough data for an integer, only a short is sent across the network.
+    Although a `DataSlot` stores an integer, it is effectively limited to a **short** (-32768 to 32767) because of how it sends the value across the network.
+The 16 high-order bits of the integer are ignored.

 ```java
 // Assume we have an inventory from a data object of size 5